GPGN268/SP2025-FP01-ocean-air-temperature-patterns/README.md

 - **Data availability and resolution**: Long-term and continuous datasets with adequate temporal and spatial resolution may not be available for all the variables we need and/or difficult to find.
 - **Data integration**: Merging datasets from different sources may provide issues with formatting, time alignment, variable definitions & dimensioning the sets.
 - **Seasonal vs long-term variability**: Distinguishing between short-term variability and long-term trends in our datasets will require very careful indexing during analysis.
-- **Causation vs correlation**: Identifying a clear link between rising temperatures and wave changes may be difficult, maybe even impossible, especially when influenced by multiple interacting factors.
+- **Causation vs correlation**: Identifying a clear link between rising temperatures in the air and ocean surface temperature changes may be difficult especially when influenced by multiple interacting factors.

 **Contributions**
 Chandler Bergstrom: Multi-year graphing, data cleaning, all graphs and coding for figures 2-8, all air vs water yearly graphs (figure 2), air vs water 8 year span graph (figure 3), average air and water temperature map with standard eviation graph (figure 4), monthly air/water temperature graph with El Nino highlight (figure 5), seasonal water temp with anomaly overlay graph (figure 6), presentation slides, README updates, all El Nino research, all major analysis (including blurbs for figures Jupyter notebook).